WildCodeSchool/js-training-materials/README.md

 ## How to contribute ?

-Open a Pull Request to add the resource to this Readme.md in the correct section and add your lead instructor as a reviewer
+Open a Pull Request to add the resource to this Readme.md in the correct section and add your lead instructor as a reviewer.

+All the resources should be in english but in the case you need to share a french material add [fr] in the title that we know that translation has to be done.

 The resource must contains the following informations :